grace-notes/website/contents/topics/claudius.md

 is pretended, by the design of diverting from himself and transferring upon another the danger which some omens seemed to threaten him.

-XXX.
+## XXX ##

 Either standing or sitting, but especially when he lay asleep, he had a majestic and graceful appearance; for he was tall, but not slender.
 His grey looks became him well, and he had a full neck.
 But his knees were feeble, and failed him in walking, so that his gait was ungainly, both when he assumed state, and when he was taking diversion.
 He was outrageous in his laughter, and still more so in his wrath, for then he foamed at the mouth, and discharged from his nostrils.
 He also stammered in his speech, and had a tremulous motion of the head at all times, but particularly when he was engaged in any business, however trifling.

-XXXI.
+## XXXI ##

 Though his health was very infirm during the former part of his life, yet, after he became emperor, he enjoyed a good state of health, except only that he was subject to a pain of the stomach.
 In a fit of this complaint, he said he had thoughts of killing himself.

-XXXII.
+## XXXII ##

 He gave entertainments as frequent as they were splendid, and generally when there was such ample room, that very often six hundred guests sat down together.
 At a feast he gave on the banks of the canal for draining the Fucine Lake, he narrowly escaped being drowned, the water at its discharge rushing out with such violence, that it overflowed the conduit.
 At supper he had always his own children, with those of several of the nobility, who, according to an ancient custom, sat at the feet of the couches.
 One of his guests having been suspected of purloining a golden cup, he invited him again the next day, but served him with a porcelain jug.
 It is said, too, that he intended to publish an edict, “allowing to all people the liberty of giving vent at table to any distension occasioned by flatulence,” upon hearing of a person whose modesty, when under restraint, had nearly cost him his life.

-XXXIII.
+## XXXIII ##

 He was always ready to eat and drink at any time or in any place.
 One day, as he was hearing causes in the Forum of Augustus, he smelt the dinner which was preparing for the Salii, in the temple of Mars adjoining, whereupon he quitted the tribunal, and went to partake of the feast with the priests.

 He scarcely ever left the table until he had thoroughly crammed himself and drank to intoxication; and then he would immediately fall asleep,